Good planning lets you focus on your success rather than your finances. Here is some basic information to help you get started.

 How can I pay my tuition fees?

-You can pay in person at our West Pender campus by cash, debit or credit card, or you can pay by wire transfer from anywhere in the world.
+You can pay in person at our Burrard Street campus by debit or credit card, or you can pay by wire transfer from anywhere in the world.

 Canadian Imperial Bank of Commerce